6 FAQs On Writing Off Bad Debt For Malaysian SMEs

 Under Section 34(2) of the Income Tax Act 1967, debts that are proven to be irrecoverable can be written off as Bad Debts.
 This allows you to deduct them from your taxable income.

-Q3: How much can I save with bad debt tax relief?
+Q3: How much can I save by writing off bad debt?

 Depending on your tax bracket, this relief can translate into 15–30% in corporate or personal income tax savings on those unpaid invoices.
 While it’s not a full recovery, it’s still money back in your pocket.

-Q4: What are the requirements to qualify for bad debt tax deduction?
+Q4: What are the requirements to have bad debt written off?

 You must show that you’ve taken reasonable steps to recover the debt.
 Examples include: